reckziegelwilliam/liamreckziegel.io/docs/ADMIN_ARCHITECTURE.md

 ## Troubleshooting

 ### "Unauthorized" redirect
-- Check `app/lib/permissions.ts` - is your email in `ADMIN_USERS`?
+- Check that `ALLOWED_EMAIL` environment variable is set correctly
-- Ensure you're logged in with GitHub OAuth
+- Ensure you're logged in with GitHub or Google OAuth
-- Verify the email matches exactly
+- Verify the email you're signing in with matches `ALLOWED_EMAIL` exactly (case-insensitive)
+- Visit `/debug-session` after signing in to see your session email

 ### Posts don't save
 - Check browser console for errors
 - Verify database connection (`POSTGRES_URL`)
 - Ensure tables are created (run migrations)
-- Check server action has proper auth
+- Ensure you're signed in (server actions check for session)

 ### Contact actions not working
-- Ensure user has proper role (viewer+ for status updates, admin for delete)
+- Ensure you're signed in (all actions require authentication)
 - Check toast notifications for error messages
 - Verify database permissions